ZOO-Project/ZOO-Project/docs/contribute/doc.rst

    ::

-       sudo easy_install Sphinx
+       sudo easy_install-2.7 Sphinx==1.3.1

    .. note::

-      Make sure you install Sphinx 1.0 or more recent.
-See note above.
+      Make sure you install Sphinx 1.3.1 or more recent.

 * Install `MacTex <http://www.tug.org/mactex/2009/>`__ if you want to build pdfs